-Music Education adheres to University policies concerning academic integrity (plagiarism, cheating, etc.) found in the Fredonia Catalog: Undergraduate and Graduate Programs (http://fredonia.smartcatalogiq.com/en/2018-2019/Catalog).
+Music Education adheres to University policies concerning academic integrity (plagiarism, cheating, etc.) found in the Fredonia Catalog: Undergraduate and Graduate Programs http://fredonia.smartcatalogiq.com/2019-2020/Catalog.
 Anyone who is suspected of academic dishonesty will be reported to the Academic Affairs committee; if the Committee finds that the charges are supported, then the candidate will fail the course and may be suspended from the Music Education program.